el-uhu/fractals-app/README.md

 Although the shape of fractals can look incredibly complicated, we can make them using a few simple tricks.
 Instead of writing instructions for how to make the whole shape, we try to come up with simple rules that describe how the structure grows in a stepwise manner.
 Figuring out the rules is the most important step.
 Afterwards, all we have to do teach a computer how to understand them as drawing instructions.

 ## L -  Systems
-This is where **Lindenmeyer-Systems** or (L-Systems) come in.
+This is where **Lindenmayer-Systems** or (L-Systems) come in.
 They are a way to do just that!
-Originally, they were invented by the Hungarian biologist **Aristide Lindenmeyer**, who used them to describe how strands of algae grow.
+Originally, they were invented by the Hungarian biologist **Aristide Lindenmayer**, who used them to describe how strands of algae grow.

 ##### Parts
 The idea behind L-Systems is to take a drawing instructions and repeatedly apply the same rules to them, that change each instruction into another set of instructions at each step of the process.
 (This step-wise approach is called *iterative generation*).